Initiating the Divorce

 Note the neutral language.
 Note that you are making “I” statements.
-You are reporting the state of your own feelings and are not characterizing his/hers.
-Now be prepared for a response and listen when she tries to talk to you.
-Her response may be anything from agreement to urgent denial.
+You are reporting the state of your own feelings and are not characterizing theirs.
+Now be prepared for a response and listen when they try to talk to you.
+Their response may be anything from agreement to urgent denial.

 “How can you even think such a thing?
 There’s nothing wrong that some hard work can’t fix.
 We have children to think of; how could you even consider doing this to them?

 Be prepared for an angry assault.